Post-Practice: CB Coach Brandon Shelby (Aug. 21, 2014)

 Greg Heban started all 12 games in 2011 and led the team with two interceptions, shared the lead with six pass breakups, finished third with 62 tackles and added one sack, 1.5 tackles for loss and one fumble recovery.

 Spent 2010 as cornerbacks coach at the University of Louisiana-Monroe.
-Cornerback Robert Nelson finished with 55 tackles with two interceptions, seven pass breakups, five tackles for loss, one sack and one fumble recovery.
+Cornerback Robert Nelson, who is currently playing for the Cleveland Browns, finished with 55 tackles, two interceptions, seven pass breakups, five tackles for loss, one sack and one fumble recovery.

 In 2009, Shelby coached the secondary at Portland State University and managed the defensive backs at the University of San Diego in 2008.